alan-turing-institute/AIrsenal/README.md

 airsenal_check_data
 ```

-## Updating, running predictions and optimization.
+## Updating and Running Predictions

 To stay up to date in the future, you will need to fill three tables: ```match```, ```player_score```, and ```transaction```
 with more recent data, using the command